 For many people in developing countries, cancer is diagnosed too late for curative treatment to remain an option.
-In low and middle income countries, cancer treatment, notably through radiotherapy, often remains unavailable, or even more commonly, unaffordable for the patients and their families.
+In many low and middle income countries, cancer treatment, notably through radiotherapy, often remains unavailable or unaffordable for patients and their families.

-Considering the limited budget available to national public health authorities vis a vis the burden of cancer, additional resources are required if LMI countries are to be provided the means to fight the cancer epidemic effectively.
+Considering the limited budget available to national public health authorities to fight the burden of cancer, additional resources are required if LMICs are to obtain the means to effectively and comprehensively address the growing cancer epidemic.

 LMI Countries Need Your Support

 PACT's core services focus on the fight against cancer in low and middle income countries.
 Since its inception, PACT has mobilized €34 million for cancer control activities in IAEA Member States.
 Making a contribution to our services can make a significant difference:

 - PACT Model Demonstration Sites (PMDS)